 Suki – Alaskan Malamute – 1 year old.

 Update – Suki was a very good girl today and she was extremely patient while we gave her a good groom.
 We found that just as long as she can have a little break every now and then and have some tummy tickles she did very well.
-When Suki initially meets people she can jump up a bit so her new family will need to quite robust because Suki has the reach of a very tall person.
+When Suki initially meets people she will jump up so her new family will need to quite robust because Suki has the reach of a very tall person.
+This can be sorted out with a little training in her new home.
 She is a very large impressive Girl.

 Update – At our vets visit Suki greeted the vet like a long lost friend and she didn’t flinch when she had her vaccination.
 She had a cheeky quick play with a cuddly toy and planted herself on the settee.
 Suki has gained a bit of weight while she’s been with us but she could still do with a little more on.
 She a smashing girl who takes everything in her stride and loves everyone she meets.

 Original write up – Suki was bought from Facebook and her previous owners say they don’t want her because she’s not good with their chickens and chased them.

 Suki is a beautiful young girl with eye catching, striking markings.
 We have found that Suki walks beautifully on the lead (Once she’s got that bouncyness out of her system).
 Suki can be quite calm and laid back after that, however, having said that she does still have mad puppy moments as you would expect.
 When Suki jumps up you know about it because she is a large girl.
 She is an incredibly impressive looking girl who just needs some time spending on her to reach her potential.